-The naming event took place in Genoa, where Scarlet Lady is being built.
+The naming event took place during the summer in Genoa, where Scarlet Lady is being built.
 Several construction milestones took place on the same day, including the flooding of the ship’s dry dock and a steel cutting ceremony for the second ship, due to launch in 2021.

 Who are Virgin Voyages?

 If you haven’t heard the name already, Virgin Voyages is a global travel brand headed up by Sir Richard Branson.
 The company aim to create the world’s most irresistible holiday whilst maintaining one of the cleanest, sustainable fleets at sea.
 The brand believe the time to change sea travel is here.
 A number of design companies have been recruited to reimagine how sea travel looks and feels.
 The result will be stylish, contemporary venues with state-of-the-art technology, classic nautical accents and exciting entertainment options.
 There are currently three ships on order with the shipyard in Fincantieri, Italy.

 What to expect on a Virgin Voyages holiday